 Compiling and Sending the Firmware

-Compilation is simple, just run:
+Compilation is simple:

 docker compose run --rm qmk